 Six studies (20%) met all four minimum standards [five criteria] for the consensus process.

-Initial list of outcomes considered both healthcare professionals and patients’ views (Standard #8)
+Sixteen studies (53%) considered both healthcare professionals and patients’ views in the Initial list of outcomes (Standard #8)..

-Sixteen studies (53%) met this standard.
 Two studies (7%) did not clearly state whose views were considered when generating the initial list, and so therefore have been categorised as unclear.
 In one of these studies, a systematic review of reviews was conducted to inform the initial list, but it was not clear which study types were included in those reviews.
 In the remaining study, ‘key informant’ interviews were used to create an initial list of outcomes; no further description of the informants is provided, therefore we are unable to establish whose views were considered.
 Twelve studies (40%) did not meet this standard and did not consider both HCPs and patients’ views when generating the initial list of outcomes used in the COS development.
 These studies considered trial data, clinical trials literature or clinical guidelines only (hence did not consider patients’ views).

-A scoring process and consensus definition were described a priori (Standard #9)

-Eighteen studies (60%) described there being both a scoring process and a consensus definition a priori, however it was unclear whether nine studies (30%) met this standard.
+Eighteen studies (60%) described there being both a scoring process and a consensus definition a priori, however it was unclear whether nine studies (30%) met this standard (Standard #9).
 In eight studies, it was unclear whether the scoring process and consensus definition were defined a priori, and one study did not describe specific methods relating to scoring or a process of consensus.
 Three studies (10%) did not meet this standard, as they were systematic reviews only, and therefore did not include a scoring process or consensus definition.

-Criteria for including/dropping/adding outcomes were described a priori (Standard #10)

-Fourteen studies (47%) described criteria for including/dropping/adding outcomes a priori.
+Fourteen studies (47%) described criteria for including/dropping/adding outcomes a priori (Standard #10).
 It was unclear whether this standard was met for 11 studies (37%).
 Detail was lacking in the description of this process for five studies, and for five studies that did describe these criteria, it was not possible to assess the a priori element.
 The criteria in this standard were described in the protocol of one study, but the reporting in the main paper conflicted with the protocol criteria and so it was deemed unclear whether the standard was met for this study.
 For the other five studies (17%) that did not meet this standard, three studies were systematic reviews only so did not include this process.
 One study only included one round of ranking outcomes and therefore did not include the process of including, adding and dropping outcomes.
 In the remaining study, criteria were decided after the first round of voting and therefore were not described a priori.

-Care taken to avoid ambiguity of language used in the list of outcomes (Standard #11)
+Thirteen studies (43%) took care to avoid ambiguity of language used in the list of outcomes (Standard #11).

-Thirteen studies (43%) met this criteria.
 In eleven of these studies, consideration was given to ambiguity of language from the patient’s perspective.
 In two studies, the questionnaire was piloted to assess usability for researchers and health care professionals.
 For 14 studies, (47%) there was no evidence that care was taken to avoid ambiguity of language, and therefore it was unclear whether they met this criteria.
 The three studies (10%) that were exclusively systematic reviews did not meet this criteria due to the methods used.

 Discussion